rgambee/rgambee.github.io/index.md

       </a>
     </h2>
     <p>
-      I build an AI-powered web scraper for a non-profit who focuses on AI safety.
+      I built an AI-powered web scraper for a non-profit who focuses on AI safety.
 It automatically collects information about upcoming events, letting them keep their community up to date while saving them time.
     </p>